 What if I have a question about my claim?

 We are here to help you through all stages of your claim.
-Claim online with one of our agents from 8 am to 4 pm Monday to Friday AEST.
+Chat with one of our agents online from 7 am to 9 pm Monday to Friday AEST.

 How do I send you the documents supporting my claim?

-Please email the documents supporting your home and/or contents insurance claim to [email protected], with only your claim number in the subject line.
+Please upload the supporting documents via your online policy manager by selecting 'Upload Documents'.
+Alternatively, please email the documents to [email protected] with only your claim number in the subject line.

 Am I required to provide proof of loss or damage?